nhs-r-community/NHSRdatasets/README.md

 # Citation

-Please cite the use of {NHSRdatasets} and promote the work of the NHS-R Community!
+It’s great to see the {NHSRdatasets} package and data used as it promotes the work of the NHS-R Community so, where it’s relevant and makes sense, please give us a mention!

 ## Users of the mortality dataset: